mjfrigaard/sharing-your-work/manuscript/02chapter.md

 ![source: https://www.finewoodworking.com/2010/11/12/free-plan-space-saving-tool-rack](images/02-better-workbench.png)

  By making the panel positions adjustable, the workbench allows for easier access to more tools.
-Depending on the job and tools required, the woodworker can customize the panel arrangement as they see fit (or as the website describes it, "*the simple pin that allows the rack's various faces to swing left/right for access to either side.*")
+Depending on the job, woodworkers can customize the panel arrangements with "*the simple pin that allows the rack's various faces to swing left/right for access to either side.*."

 These examples illustrate how differences in the design of a workbench can have a meaningful impact on levels of productivity.
 Well-designed workbenches give us access to more tools without making these tools more difficult to find.